gardener/gardener/docs/concepts/openidconnect-presets.md

 - If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occures.

-> Note: Due to the previous requiremenet if a `Shoot` is matched by both `OpenIDConnectPreset` and `ClusterOpenIDConnectPreset` then `OpenIDConnectPreset` takes precidence over `ClusterOpenIDConnectPreset`.
+> Note: Due to the previous requirement if a `Shoot` is matched by both `OpenIDConnectPreset` and `ClusterOpenIDConnectPreset` then `OpenIDConnectPreset` takes precidence over `ClusterOpenIDConnectPreset`.

 ### Simple ClusterOpenIDConnectPreset example